mitchhit234/meleeWebProject/README.md

 * Find a way to not have to prompt the user to select mobile/desktop

 * Add general info icon on home page, explaining terminology used on the website and give credit to all who datamined the game to obtain the frame data

+* Add more comments to the main python program to improve readability

 * Lauch the website